vkkhare/sparse_transformers/whitepaper_sparse_llm_inference.md

 The feed-forward MLP layers in transformer architectures constitute approximately **67% of model parameters** and dominate inference latency.
 We present SparseLLM, a system that exploits the inherent sparsity in these layers through:

-1. **Dynamic sparsity selection** using fast quantile-based thresholding
+1. **Statistical sparsity selection** using fast mean + 2σ thresholding
 2. **Optimized sparse kernels** for both CPU and CUDA architectures
-3. **Differential weight caching** to minimize memory transfers
+3. **Paired replacement differential caching** to minimize memory transfers
 4. **Zero-copy tensor operations** through careful memory management

 Our contributions include:
-- A novel differential caching mechanism that tracks weight changes incrementally
+- A novel statistical threshold approach using mean + 2σ that's 10× faster than quantile computation
+- Paired replacement algorithm for weight cache updates achieving 6.7× speedup
 - Operator fusion that combines gate, up, and down projections into a single sparse operation
-- Highly optimized CPU kernels leveraging OpenMP and SIMD instructions
+- Highly optimized CPU kernels leveraging OpenMP and vectorized operations
 - Production-ready implementation compatible with HuggingFace Transformers
-- Comprehensive benchmarks on real hardware demonstrating practical speedups
+- Comprehensive benchmarks demonstrating practical speedups on real hardware

 ---